 There are risks involved with such investments, including (Burton and Jacobsen 2001; Campbell 2005; Conovor et al. 2007; Eling and Marek 2011; Fassas 2012);

 Therefore, it is recommended to mix the investor’s portfolio with both traditional and alternative asset classes to ensure the soundness of the portfolio and the use of investor funds.
-There are also four main deliberations that need to be taken into consideration before incorporating the four alternative asset classes into the portfolio.
+Four main deliberations must be considered before incorporating the four alternative asset classes into the portfolio.

 Traditional asset classes such as stocks and bonds have dominated investment historically.
-However, alternative asset classes have rapidly become the choice of investment for many.
-Traditional asset classes such as stocks and bonds have been efficient for investment producing returns through an investment strategy that has been predictable.
-According to Skidmore (2010), both institutional and individual investors have begun to explore alternative assets as a means to increase returns and diversify risk.
-Since globalisation has had a huge impact on the global economy, traditional assets such as stocks and bonds have become progressively linked.
+However, alternative asset classes have rapidly become the investment choice for many.
+Traditional asset classes such as stocks and bonds have been efficient for investment, producing returns through a predictable investment strategy.
+According to Skidmore (2010), institutional and individual investors have begun to explore alternative assets to increase returns and diversify risk.
+Since globalisation has greatly impacted the global economy, traditional assets such as stocks and bonds have become progressively linked.
 As seen in many cases, alternative assets’ performance is usually highly dependent on the characteristics of the individual investment rather than being positively correlated to the market at large.
-In cases of precious metals, the asset class as a whole tends to behave very differently from stocks and bonds.
+In precious metals, the asset class tends to behave very differently from stocks and bonds.

-There are various kinds of benefits that come from investing in alternative asset classes.
-In order to construct a good portfolio, it is essential to diversify investments so that if one type of investment is performing poorly, another is doing well.
+Various kinds of benefits come from investing in alternative asset classes.
+To construct a good portfolio, it is essential to diversify investments so that if one type of investment is performing poorly, another is doing well.

-It is evident that alternative investments attempt to accomplish their returns by using unique investing strategies rather than activity from the market to exploit market ineptitudes which the market has yet to identify.
+Alternative investments attempt to accomplish their returns by using unique investing strategies rather than activity from the market to exploit market ineptitudes which the market has yet to identify.
 This results in an added layer of diversification that can complement more traditional asset classes.
 It should be noted that diversification alone can’t guarantee a profit or ensure against loss.
 Furthermore, the unique properties of alternative assets mean that they come with a high degree of risk but also offer the potential for returns that may not be correlated with other markets.
-Aside from just investment value, alternative investments such as art/antiques, collectible cars, wines, and precious metals are a simple pleasure to own.
+Aside from investment value, alternative investments such as art/antiques, collectable cars, wines, and precious metals are a simple pleasure to own.

 Andrews, T., and Benzing, C. (2007).
 The determinants of price in internet auctions of used cars.”
 Atlantic Economic Journal